-The Indiana Department of Child Services (DCS) will petition the court for Involuntary Termination of Parental Rights (TPR) when one (1) of the following occurs:
+DCS will petition the court for Involuntary TPR when one (1) of the following occurs:

 - 1. The court in a CHINS case has entered a finding that reasonable efforts for family preservation or reunification are not required; or - 2.
-The child has been removed from the parent for at least six (6) months under a Dispositional Decree; or - 3.
-A child has been removed from the home as a result of the child being an alleged CHINS no less than 15 of the most recent 22 months; or
+A child has been removed from the home and is in placement as a result of the child being an alleged CHINS for 15 of the most recent 22 months.